CloudTomography/AT3D/README.md

 # pyshdom

-This is a python wrapper for SHDOM created by Aviad Levis and Amit Aides, Technion Inst. of Technology.
+This is a python wrapper for SHDOM created by Aviad Levis and Amit Aides, Technion - Israel Institute of Technology.
-The purpose of this wrapper is to develop 3D remote sensing metoglogies.
+The purpose of this wrapper is to develop 3D remote sensing methodologies.

 SHDOM: Spherical Harmonic Discrete Ordinate Method for 3D Atmospheric Radiative Transfer